QUERY THE MOTOR INTELLIGENCE SYSTEM (MIS)

 Preowned Cars and Light Trucks

-The MIS Query tools have been updated with Final New Vehicle Sales, CPO Vehicle Sales, Inventory, Incentives Spending and SAAR results for July 2020.
+The MIS Query tools are now updated with September 2020 New Vehicle Sales, CPO Sales, SAAR, Inventory and Incentives Spending metrics.

 - U.S. Certified Pre-Owned Vehicle Sales Rise in July 2020

 Certified Pre-Owned vehicle sales continued their upward trajectory in July 2020 with an estimated 254,982 units sold in the United States, up 7.8% from July 2019.
 Despite the gain in July, CPO sales are still down 8.8% year-to-date.
 During the month Acura, Subaru and Toyota all posted new all-time highs.
 Off-lease returns, which stalled in March and April, are accelerating as extensions expire, building supply.
 The lack of new vehicle inventory has created strong demand for used vehicles.
 Motor Intelligence on 08/04/2020